PauloVanHuffel/google_ctf_2019_beginner_quest/Home_Computer/README.md

 The note is there to make the challenge solvable on macOS

-the .ntfs file is a windows file systhem that can be mounted. to do so run: sudo mount -t ntfs family.ntfs /mnt/ntfs (you might need to make the /mnt/ntfs folder first)
+the .ntfs file is a windows file system that can be mounted. to do so run: sudo mount -t ntfs family.ntfs /mnt/ntfs (you might need to make the /mnt/ntfs folder first)